 The steps above are all that's required to get a real estate license, but there's a few extra things you'll want to be successful as a real estate agent:

 MLS Access - You'll need to have access to Multiple Service Listing (MLS) so that you can view all of the properties across the state for rent or sale.
-MLS access costs around $20 per month, and is something every real estate agent should have.
+MLS access costs between $20-$40 per month, and is something every real estate agent should have.

 E&O Insurance - You probably want to purchase E&O (Errors and Omissions) insurance.
 E&O insurance will help to protect you against lawsuits for any mistakes you might make (after all, you're only human!).
 The cost of this coverage can run you around $30 per month, depending on the policy you choose, and it's totally worth getting.

 Realtor Membership - You might want to join your local chapter of the National Association of Realtors.
 Becoming a realtor is totally optional, but some offices will want their agents to join.
-Expect your Realtor membership dues to be about $500 per year if you're required (or want) to join.
+Expect your Realtor membership dues to be about $500 per year if you're required (or want) to join your local chapter.

 Let's summarize all of the costs to get your real estate license in Massachusetts.
 If we add up all of the costs you're likely to incur in your first month as a new agent, it looks like:

-Not too bad when you consider that many professional licenses cost several thousand dollars (never mind something like a medical license!).
+Not too bad when you consider that many professional licenses cost several thousand dollars (never mind something like a medical or law license!).

 Good question!
 The real estate salesperson license is not the same as the real estate broker license, and there are a few extra steps to become a broker.

 (Wondering what the difference is?
 Basically, it's this: real estate salespeople have to work for a broker, real estate brokers can work for themselves.)

 First, you have to obtain your real estate salesperson license, since it's a pre-requiste for getting a real estate broker's license.
 After you get your salesperson license you'll need to work for a brokerage for at least three years, complete another 40 hour course, and you pass the state real estate broker's test.